SrChip15/TrackMe/README.md

 screen and habit edit screen.
 The splash screen lists all the habits that the user has saved to the database with up-to-date information.
 The habit edit screen lets the user enter the description of the habit and also increment the days that the user has performed the said habit.

-This app has been built to the specifications of the habit tracker app project rubric, which is part of the Data Storage module of [Udacity's Android Basics Nanodegree program](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).

 Objective
 ----